 is very different, whether good or bad but just like training the body, that training session means that next time I flex my imagination, it

 is fast, stronger and more flexible.
-Thanks I Heart Songwriting Club for keeping my imagination fit. – Riley Beech – Bacchus Marsh, Victoria, Australia
+Thanks I Heart Songwriting Club for keeping my imagination fit. – Riley Beech – Melbourne, Victoria, Australia

 time, I joined the songwriting club.
 Since then, the two have gone hand in hand - the weekly songwriting task helping and inspiring me to work

 on my guitar playing and my songwriting craft simultaneously!
 It’s been a really great, worthwhile and rewarding experience.
 I thoroughly

 recommend it! – Sarah Collyer – Brisbane, Australia